Skip to content

 let slice: &[i32] = &[0; 5];

-// Since Rust's arrays are designed to have compile-time fixed length, only constants can be used to specify the length.
+// Since Rust's arrays are designed to have their length determined at compile time, only constants can be used to specify the length

-// Vectors are generally used as dynamic arrays in Rust.
+// Vector is the type generally used as a dynamic array in Rust

-// For convenience in implementing the extend() method, the vector will be considered as an array here.
+// For convenience in implementing the extend() method, vectors are treated as arrays below

 let nums: Vec<i32> = vec![1, 3, 2, 5, 4];